 The Committee will have access to all Company books, records, facilities and personnel as deemed necessary or appropriate by any member of the Committee.
-If the Committee concludes that it must retain legal, accounting or other outside advisors, it may do so and determine compensation for those advisors at the Company's expense.
+If the Committee concludes that it must retain or terminate, as applicable, legal, accounting or other outside advisors or experts, it may do so and determine compensation for those advisors at the Company's expense.
 The Committee may also pay any ordinary administrative expenses it deems appropriate in carrying out its duties at the expense of the Company.
 The Committee will have authority to require that any of the Company's personnel or outside advisors attend any meeting of the Committee or meet with any member of the Committee or any of its advisors.

-The Chairperson has the delegated authority to act on behalf of the Committee in connection with (1) approval of the retention of outside service providers and advisors (including negotiation and execution of their engagement letters), (2) preapproval of audit or non-audit services, (3) reviewing with management the Company's proposed earnings press releases and other financial information and guidance regarding the Company's results of operations provided publicly or to ratings agencies, (4) approval of payment of expenses incurred by the Committee described in the previous paragraph, and (5) as may otherwise be determined by the Committee.
+The Chair shall have the delegated authority to act on behalf of the Committee in connection with (1) approval of the retention of outside service providers and advisors (including negotiation and execution of their engagement letters), (2) with the Chair's approval, preapproval of audit or non-audit services, (3) reviewing with management the Company's proposed earnings press releases and other financial information and guidance regarding the Company's results of operations provided publicly or to ratings agencies, (4) approval of payment of expenses incurred by the Committee described in the previous paragraph, and (5) as may otherwise be determined by the Committee.
 The Committee also may form and delegate authority to one or more subcommittees consisting of one or more members of the Board (whether or not he, she or they are on the Committee) to the extent allowed under applicable law and stock exchange listing requirements.
-By delegating an issue to the Chairperson or a subcommittee, the Committee does not surrender any authority over that issue.
-Although the Committee may act on any issue that has been delegated to the Chairperson or a subcommittee, doing so will not limit or restrict future action by the Chairperson or subcommittee on any matters delegated to it.
-Any action or decision of the Chairperson or a subcommittee will be presented to the full Committee at its next scheduled meeting.
-By approving this Charter, the Board delegates authority to the Committee with respect to the matters set forth herein.
+By delegating an issue to the Chair or a subcommittee, the Committee does not surrender any authority over that issue.
+Although the Committee may act on any issue that has been delegated to the Chair or a subcommittee, doing so will not limit or restrict future action by the Chair or subcommittee on any matters delegated to it.
+Any action or decision of the Chair or a subcommittee will be presented to the full Committee at its next scheduled meeting or as soon as thereafter as practicable.
+By approving this Charter, the Board delegates authority to the Committee with respect to these responsibilities.